MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 ```

+**_Note:_**

-But, if you use elements with CSS combinators as its parameter you won't get nothing.
-Because CSS combinators are *NOT* recognized as [simple selectors](https://www.w3.org/TR/selectors-3/#simple-selectors-dfn).
+But, if you use elements with CSS combinators as its parameter you may get nothing since CSS combinators are *NOT* recognized as [simple selectors](https://www.w3.org/TR/selectors-3/#simple-selectors-dfn).

 In the example, we use [descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_combinator) to demonstrate the effect.